MediaBrain-SJTU/BCL/README.md

 **Steps to Implement Your Own Model**

-- Add model to ./models and load model in train.py.
+- Add your model to ./models and load the model in train.py.
 - Implement functions specfic to your models in train.py.

 **Steps to Implement Other Datasets**